-10.14.
+10.11.
 Statements of Cubic Measure in Compressed Form.
-When the content declaration on a commodity sold in compressed form is stated in terms of cubic measure there may also be a statement indicating the amount of material from which the final product was compressed.
-Such statement shall not exceed the actual amount of material that can be recovered.
+When the content declaration on a commodity sold in compressed form is stated in terms of cubic measure, an additional statement may indicate the amount of material from which the final product was compressed.
+The amount in such statement shall not exceed the actual amount of material that can be recovered.
 (Added 1993)

 Section 11.
-Exemptions[Note 11 see page 64]
+Exemptions[Note 8 see page 65]

-NOTE 11: Section 11.
+NOTE 8: Section 11.
 Exemptions includes several requirements that refer only to the historic use of inchpound units or are direct restatements of exemptions contained in Federal Laws or regulations which do not include SI units.
 SI equivalents are omitted in most of these requirements because the SI units would not be meaningful or useful.
-(Added 1993)